tmtsoftware/csw/docs/src/main/services/logging.md

 * DEBUG
 * TRACE

-The library allows separate log levels for the component logging API (logLevel), Akka logging (akkaLogLevel), and Slf4J (slf4jLogLevel).
+The library allows separate log levels for the component logging API (logLevel), Pekko logging (pekkoLogLevel), and Slf4J (slf4jLogLevel).
 The initial values of these are set in the configuration file as seen above.
 These can be overridden in the application.conf file.

 These values can also be changed dynamically by calling methods on `LoggingSystem` class.